 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-You might have heard testosterone replacement therapy, or TRT, bandied about as a cure-all for the broadest of symptoms.
+You might have heard testosterone replacement therapy (TRT) touted as a cure-all for the broadest of symptoms.
 “Tired?
 Stressed?
 Low sex drive?
 Moody?
-Ask your doctor about low-T!”
-The truth of testosterone is more complex than that, and there are real risks associated with testosterone replacement therapy.
+Ask your doctor about TRT!”
+But the truth about testosterone is more complex than that, and there are real risks associated with testosterone replacement therapy.

 Roman Testosterone Support supplements